 Green snakes hibernate in burrows, rock crevices, road embankments, and (at least in northern Minnesota), ant mounds (Lang, 1969).
 Large numbers of green snakes have been found together with redbelly and plains garter snakes hibernating in these mounds.

 Breeding occurs in spring.
 They are oviparous laying 3-15 eggs in a clutch.
 Several females may nest together.
 Incubation and laying varies greatly among individuals.
 Some female green snakes may not lay the eggs until a week or even days before they hatch.
 Some have retained the eggs until they hatch inside the female like ovoviviparous snakes.
 A friend of mine and I have found green snake eggs under a railroad tie in western Wisconsin.
 They had grown to the size of milk snake, eggs!
 They hatched in about a month.
 The young were 4-5 inches long and noticeably darker than the adults.

 Green snakes are one of the few species of snake that is entirely insectivorous.
 They like crickets, grasshoppers, and smooth caterpillars.
 This is probably one of the reasons this snake has declined in abundance.
 Along with habitat destruction, pesticides have undoubtedly reduced these snakes to the isolated populations they now exist in.
-If anyone finds a smooth green snake, contact us.
+If anyone finds a smooth green snake, contact us or the DNR.